businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 IPv6 Host Exposure

-Few things to keep in mind when deploying mission-critical applications in an IPv6 environment.
+There are a few things to keep in mind when deploying mission-critical applications in an IPv6 environment.
 Significant problems arise from deployments of multiprotocol networks, i.e., dual stacking IPv4 and IPv6 on the same host.
 Best practices are quickly forgotten when you deploy IPv6.
 For example, network implementations forget to add IPv6 access lists to LAN interfaces and access-lists VTY lines to secure device telnet access, leading to IPv6 attacks.

 The first issue with dual-stack networks

 Having IPv4 and IPv6 sessions established ( almost ) in parallel introduces significant layers of complexity to network troubleshooting and is non-deterministic.
-Therefore, designers should always attempt to design with simplicity with determinism in mind.
+Therefore, designers should always attempt to design with simplicity and determinism in mind.

-• A key point: IPv6 high availability and IPv6 best practices
+IPv6 high availability and IPv6 best practices

 Avoid dual stack at all costs due to its non-deterministic and happy eyeballs effect.
 Instead, disable IPv6 unless needed or ensure that the connected switches only pass IPv4 and not IPv6.